 19. Why not pass the money on to another child if they promise to take care of my disabled child/grandchild?

-Some parents choose to avoid the complication of a trust by leaving their estates to one or more of their healthy children, relying on them to use the funds for the benefit of their disabled siblings.
+Some parents choose to avoid the complication of a trust by leaving their estates to one or more of their healthy children, relying on them to use the funds for the benefit of their sibling with a disability.
 This is not a solution that will protect your child because it creates great risks to the security of the funds transferred.

 - What if your child with the money divorces?
-His or her spouse may be entitled to half of it and will likely not care for your special needs child.
+His or her spouse may be entitled to half of it and will likely not care for your child with a disability.

-- What if your child with the money dies or becomes incapacitated while your special needs child is still living?
-Will his or her heirs care for your special needs child as thoughtfully and completely?
+- What if your child with the money dies or becomes incapacitated while your child with a disability is still living?
+Will his or her heirs care for your child as thoughtfully and completely?

 - What if your child with the money loses a lawsuit and must pay a large judgment or has other significant creditor problems?
 The court will certainly require your child to turn that money over to the creditor.

 In addition, this can create a burden for the child or children holding these “morally obligated” funds.
 Can he or she spend them on herself and her family?
 If so, how much is belongs to each?
 This approach can also create rifts among the other siblings, as some may spend the funds for their own needs and some for their brother or sister.